Opening Reception (by special invitation only)

 Before joining SWF, Ms. Samson served as a Senior Analyst for the Center for Defense Information (CDI), where she leveraged her expertise in missile defense, nuclear reductions, and space security issues to conduct in-depth analysis and media commentary.
 Prior to her time at CDI, Ms. Samson was the Senior Policy Associate at the Coalition to Reduce Nuclear Dangers, a consortium of arms control groups in the Washington, D.C. area, where she worked with Congressional staffers, members of the media, embassy officials, citizens, and think-tanks on issues surrounding dealing with national missile defense and nuclear weapons reductions.
 Before that, she was a researcher at Riverside Research Institute, where she worked on war-gaming scenarios for the Missile Defense Agency's Directorate of Intelligence.

-Regina Peldszus is a policy officer with DLR Space Administration, Department of Space Situational Awareness.
+Regina Peldszus is a senior policy officer with DLR Space Administration, Department of Space Situational Awareness.
 She leads the German delegation to the Consortium implementing the European Space Surveillance & Tracking (SST) Support Framework for the European Commission, serves as Co-Chair of its Steering Committee, and handles studies at the intersection of space policy, foresight, security, and infrastructure.
-From 2013 to 2015 Regina was an Internal Research Fellow with ESA’s European Space Operations Centre (ESOC), Studies & Special Projects Division, Advanced Mission Concepts Office, focusing on resilience during critical mission phases such as LEOP.
+From 2013 to 2015 Regina was an Internal Research Fellow with ESA’s European Space Operations Centre (ESOC), Studies & Special Projects Division, focusing on resilience during critical mission phases such as LEOP.
 Prior to this, she contributed to various future systems and safety projects, including at ESA’s Astronaut Training Division, Special Skills & Exploration Unit.
-Regina holds a Ph.D. from Kingston University, London, on human system integration for crewed exploration mission scenarios.
+Regina holds a Ph.D. from Kingston University, London, on human systems integration and analogues for crewed exploration mission scenarios.
 Her interests include governance and dual use in complex systems and high reliability domains, including polar and nuclear.
-She is a member of the AIAA.
+She is a member of the AIAA; the IFIP Working Group on Resilience, Reliability, Safety and Human Error in System Development; and the ESA/ CNES/ DLR committee for Human Dependability.

 Vice President, Space Situational Awareness Business, Analytical Graphics, Inc. (AGI)